 - Outside bonfire with marshmallows

-Everyone will be too preoccupied with having fun to worry about any lack of cocktails.
+Everyone will be too preoccupied with having fun to worry about a lack of cocktails.

-Make sure your night does not include being around those who bring you negativity.
+Make sure your outings and celebrations do not include being around those who bring you negativity.
 You should always make your mental health and sobriety the top priority, even when it comes to family.
 One common reason for people to relapse is getting into an argument with a loved one.

-Do Not Beat Yourself Up for a Small Mistake
+5. Do Not Beat Yourself up for a Small Mistake

-Even a sober New Years event can leave us in a situation where you end up exposed to alcohol.
+Even a sober event can leave you in a situation where you end up exposed to alcohol.
 It could be a friend thoughtlessly bringing a bottle of wine to dinner or having someone accidentally pass you a drink without thinking.
-You may order a Virgin Mary while out with friends and realize the bartender added vodka.
+You may order a mocktail while out with friends and realize the bartender added vodka.

 Immediately forgive yourself for any lapses.
 Beating yourself up could lead to you buying an entire bottle of vodka during your drive home.
 Put your mental focus on a sober future and pull yourself out of the moment.
 We also recommend finding a meeting.
 Be around people who understand, help you put things in perspective, and stop you from spiraling.

 Do you want to start the New Year on a sober note?
 Recovery Ranch TN offers a variety of programs for individuals looking for help with an alcohol use disorder.
-We also offer help for other addiction and mental health issues
+We also offer help for other addiction and mental health issues, including: